 The development itself can be supported with additional devices.
 These can enable proper monitoring – of the efficiency of application, occurrences of breakdowns and an app’s sudden closing, or additional logging of application’s events.
 Such devices include e.g.: Fabric, Crashlytics, Flurry, HockeyApp, AppDynamics, New Relic.
 They should be added and used from the beginning of the project.

 To sum up, we should remember that all elements listed herein make a whole and ultimately determine how the application is seen by the final user.
-The efficiency influences user interface as well as their general feelings related with using the application.
+The efficiency influences the user interface as well as their general feelings related to using the application.
 Therefore, we should not let them feel the need to immediately uninstall our newly developed software or, even worse, feel that they have an old phone and they should replace it.

 What to know more about tools that can help you improve the effectiveness of your mobile apps.
 Read this post Time is Money – Web Application Performance for Business Success